 Volume: stock capacity

-Availability and Pricing: Prototype parts scheduled for late Summer or Fall 2021.
+Availability and Pricing: Prototype parts available.
 Pricing to be determined.

 - Finned to increase surface area for heat dissipation